 Step 3: Identification of TRMP

 Microscopy will be used to identify tire rubber pieces from each float of the density fractionation stages.
 Key observations to look for are elongated non-transparent pieces via compound microscope.
 Then using the Scanning Electron Microscope (SEM) JEOL JSM-6480LV I will look at tire particles surface area and measurements.
-EDX mapping a SEM software (if available) can be used to approximate the variation of particle sizes in samples.

 Microscopy has two stages: First identify pieces to use in SEM with compound microscope.
 Second step to microscopy is SEM analysis.
 (If available, I will use EDX mapping with SEM to determine size variation in sample).